 Bacon Cheeseburger Stuffed Zucchini is a delicious and fresh way to get those veggies into your life.
-This easy low carb dinner is full of flavor and color and will become your new go to meal.
+This easy low carb dinner recipe is full of flavor and color and will become your new go to meal.

 Now that the holiday weekend is over we can return to our previously scheduled healthy eating.
 Are you a seasonal healthy eater?
 You know the kind, right?
 I only know because I used to be one.